 CBM Archives Provides the DM Solution for Virginia State Police

 Serving the citizens of Virginia, the Virginia State Police – www.vsp.state.va.us – are mature and seasoned users of IT.
 The force’s IT and Planning Division supports all operational functions.
 These range from an automated fingerprint identification system (AFIS), computer-aided dispatch, incident reporting, and stolen vehicle recovery to firearms purchase, vehicle inspection, sex offender registry, criminal history and wanted persons – plus a host of others covering every aspect of police work.
 Transaction volumes are very high.
-For example, last year more than 213,000 arrest fingerprints were electronically transmitted to the State Police from local agencies.
 Currently, there are over one and a half million fingerprint records on file, and more than 75,000 unsolved latent prints.
 Over the 12 months, more than half a million crimes were recorded, and the Virginia Criminal Information Network (VCIN) processed over 273 million individual transactions.

 Next to be covered by CBM Archives will be all personnel documentation – for over 2,400 staff.
 Other areas of the force’s operations are also under consideration.